Can You Sue if You Were Exposed to Coronavirus on a Cruise?

 Our lead trial lawyer Brett Rivkind has an international reputation for dedication and excellence.
 His hard work and success have been recognized extensively through awards and special recognitions.

 The coronavirus pandemic already claimed the lives of thousands and brought millions across the world under its effects.
 In the early weeks of the outbreak, cruise passengers became some of the first to face widespread quarantine.
 Many incidents reported in news coverage raise questions about how the quarantine was handled, how the passengers were treated, and whether the cruise lines committed any negligence.
 If the cruise lines were indeed negligent, that might make them liable to passengers who contracted coronavirus (COVID-19).
-Rivkind Margulies & Rivkind’s cruise ship injury and illness lawyers explain how these lawsuits might work and how victims of the coronavirus might be able to seek compensation from cruise lines.
+Rivkind Margulies & Rivkind’s cruise ship injury lawyers explain how these lawsuits might work and how victims of the coronavirus might be able to seek compensation from cruise lines.

 Can You Sue a Cruise Line for COVID-19 Exposure?

 As of the writing of this article, exposure to the coronavirus on cruise ships has affected hundreds of individuals, but only a few lawsuits have been discussed in the news.
 It is unclear what the facts of each case are and whether any cruise lines were negligent in their handling of the coronavirus so far.
 However, as the spread of COVID-19 continues and more facts come to light, it might become apparent that cruise lines committed serious errors that could allow victims of injury and illness to sue.

 When you set foot on a cruise ship, the owners and operators owe you a duty to act reasonably and avoid injury through reasonable precautions.
 Illness can easily spread among the close quarters of a cruise ship, and hundreds of people get sick on cruise ships each year.
 Cruise ships are used to preventing the spread of disease through quarantine, cleaning, and other reasonable precautions.